HKFamador/DSA_HomeAct2_FileHandling_Graphing/README.md

 # Evaluating Equations

-This Python script contains read, write, and append filehandling and graphing using Matplotlib.
+This Python script contains read, write, and append file Handling and graphing using Matplotlib.
 It evaluates a set of equations for specified values of x and plots the results.

-**Input Equations**: Write your equations in a file named `equations.txt`, with each equation written on a separate line in the format `E1 = expression`,
+**Input Equations**: Ten quations (E1-E10) is written in a file named `equations.txt`, with each equation a separate line in the format `E1 = expression`,
                       where `E1` is the equation label and `expression` is the mathematical expression involving `x`

-**Input Values of x**: When prompted, enter the values of x (1 to 50) separated by commas.
-It will be the value of the x that will be substituted to every  variable x in the equations from equations.txt.
+**Input Values of x**: When prompted, User can enter the values of x (1 to 50) separated by commas.
+It will be the value of the x that will be substituted to every  variable x in the equations from `equations.txt`.

 **View Results**: The script will evaluate the equations for each value of x, plot the results using Matplotlib, and save the results to a file named `results.txt`.